 Ground flaxseed -- but not flaxseed oil -- may also help with menopausal symptoms.
 One study showed that 40 grams per day may be similar to hormone therapy for improving mild menopause symptoms, such as hot flashes and night sweats.
 But other studies contradict this finding.
 Ground flaxseed may also ease constipation.

-Flaxseed has also been shown to improve kidney function in people with lupus.
+Flaxseed has also been shown in some research to improve kidney function in people with lupus.
 If you have lupus -- or any other medical condition -- it's very important to talk with your doctor about any supplements you take.

 How much flaxseed should you take?

 There is no set dose of flaxseed.
-In studies of people with high cholesterol, 15 to 50 grams of flaxseed per day has been used; 40 grams have been used for mild menopause symptoms.
-Flaxseed must be ground prior to ingestion or it won’t work for these conditions.
+In studies of people with high cholesterol, about 30 grams of flaxseed per day has been used; 40 grams have been used for mild menopause symptoms.
 Ask your doctor for advice.

 Can you get flaxseed naturally from foods?